$294,706Average Value$180Average Price per Sq Ft6Homes For Sale

 Historic homes and some newer builds

-Accomac’s earliest homes include bungalows and Queen Annes dating back to the early 1900s.
-Mid-20th-century ranch-style homes and Cape Cod cottages are also common.
+Accomac’s oldest homes include bungalows and Queen Annes dating back to the early 1900s.
+Mid-20th-century ranch-style houses and Cape Cod cottages are also common.
 Loblolly pine trees and above-ground power lines often tower over the area’s cracked asphalt roads.
-Wheat, corn and soybean crops occasionally stretch behind inland homes, while waterfront houses typically have wooden piers.
+Wheat, corn and soybean crops occasionally stretch behind inland homes, while waterfront houses typically have docks.
 The median single-family home price is about $462,000, though waterfront houses may cost up to $840,000.
 Empty lots are also regularly for sale here, with prices ranging from $35,000 to $550,000, depending on the acreage.
 Tropical storms and rising sea levels can cause Metompkin Bay to overflow, so flood insurance may be mandatory for properties closest to the waterway, and any new-build homes must be raised 2 feet.

 An early 1900s home in the center of Accomac is representative of the age and style of homes in this cute town.